pubnub/kafka-bridge/nats/readme.md

 # Edge Messaging Platform for NATS
 > Bring NATS to the real world.

+Messages from your NATS cluster can be received on a target mobile device.
-Give your NATS cluster super power.
+Give your NATS cluster extra power.
 Secure Communication for field mobile and IoT devices with your Message Bus.
 Audit and access management protection.
 Encryption of data in motion 2048bit TLS.